quidprobros/worth-the-weight/readme.md

+JS frame could have methods called with header.
+Header could include a "doThis" property

 # What is Worth the Weight?

 A web application for tracking food consumption.
 You can also record whether you exercised on any given day.